orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Which I believe was something along the lines of seeing where certain changes had happened in dependencies/how that would break symmetries, notify that they have changed, and provide entry into what is not defined.
 - Exploration: Brute-force enumeration, unkowns drive curiosity, treating something as something it's not (what-if simulation), fuzzing, random changes,

+###### Examples
+- Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.
+- Two zero points cross paths at endpoints, what is the interpretation
+- 2d grid expansion as an example base rewrite rule, "expand loop"
+- Geometry: 0 (dividing at the boundary) already assumes some notion of distance?
+- Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans
+- Numbers, Integers, base-n, fractions, floating point
+	- .add integers: single equivalence (initial from one side, terminal from other side.)

+###### Energy/Resources
+- The larger the integer/fraction, the larger the number of digits in a fractal, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)
+- Coherence is expensive? - Takes a lot of structure
+- Names in language as a way of indexing hard-to-find things

 ---

 - There are many ways of phrasing ; "it's explored/.../branched but dies", ..., "looked at, then ignored". (`none`)